edivaldolluisb/ClearVueLogBook/stage0_planning/a_stage_0_planning_problem_identification.md

 - Sustainability: Implement programs to recycle and reuse old eyeglasses.

+- Add a glass as favorite: Allow users to add a glass as favorite so that they can easily find it later.

 # The goal
 [In a short sentence state what is the problem you wish to address]